 - What types of content formats are best for your audience?

-- What is your main goal with your content creation?
+- What is your main goal of your content creation?

 Know your audience.
-In order to create quality and purposeful content, you need to understand your target persona (or audience) as a best friend.
+To create quality and purposeful content, you need to understand your buyer persona (or audience) as a best friend.

-If you think towards your best friend, you’ll know what keeps them up at night, what their everyday struggles & challenges are, and how they think and search out answers.
-This is the state of mind that must be developed for your audience.
-It begins with crafting a target persona visually.
-Draw your target persona as a human being; given them a name, an age, location, educational background, and a generic story.
-This big-picture approach to identifying your target persona will help you create better and more valuable content for them.
+If you think of your best friend, you know what keeps them up at night, what their everyday struggles & challenges are, and how they think and search out answers.
+This is the state of mind that you must develop for your business audience.

-How do you paint a picture of your ideal audience member?
-How can you really understand them and know them better?
+How do you paint a picture of your ideal audience?
+How can you understand them and know them better?
 It’s done by asking.
-In order to complete this exercise and define the target persona, you will need to do a thorough intelligence gathering session.
+To complete this exercise and define the target persona, you will need to do a thorough intelligence gathering.

 You’ll start by gathering demographic information on the target persona by looking at analytical tools like Google Analytics.
 Start with these questions to create a framework.